 This club meets on the second Wednesday of each month at 7:00 PM.
 We like to read all kinds of books that provoke thoughtful and entertaining discussions.
 Everybody is welcome to join in!

-Meeting at 7:00 PM on the third Tuesday of each month, our Mystery club is facilitated by author Ann Parker.
+Meeting on the third Tuesday of each month, our Mystery club is facilitated by author Ann Parker.
 The discussions are exciting and entertaining as all aspects of the stories are brought up.
-Our facilitator adds some very interesting insights to the group as well, since she can look at the books from a mystery author's point of view.
+Our facilitator adds another perspective to the group's discussions as well, since she can look at the books from a mystery author's point of view.

 This club meets on the fourth Monday of every month.
 Each discussion is lead by Brian Mahoney, who works closely with the national Great Books Group to give you an excellent reading experience.
 People all over the country are discussing these books and selections, why don't you join in?

 This month we are reading the final two selections from the Counterparts anthology collected by the Great Books Foundation.
 The Counterparts anthology pairs texts on shared topics, but with contrasting viewpoints.
 These text challenge readers' assumptions and spark debate, making for fascinating discussions for our book club.